 Head east from the harbour jetty along the, quite frankly, fantastic stretch of white sand that's hard enough in places to not be too much of a calf-killer.

-This all gets put to good use since it's bang in one of Scotland's driest[1] and sunniest areas with the caravan park testament to that.
-A school-pod-colony of dolphins in the Moray Firth also adds to the attraction but there's no flipping sign of them today.
+The caravan park is testament to that and a school-pod-colony of dolphins in the Moray Firth also adds to the attraction but there's no flipping sign of them today.

 Bar and restaurant that's Nairn's newest and all New England with marvellous views over the firth just not on Sundays or Mondays.
 The reasonably priced surf and turf are thankfully separate and the sommelier's impressed at the choice of the Picpoul.